The principle of least privilege and why it’s important

 Four benefits of following the principle of least privilege

-1. Reduces cyberattack surface and improves security
+1. Reduced attack surface and enhanced security

 2. Helps stop the spread of malware